artalar/reatom/docs/src/content/docs/getting-started/setup.md

 npm i @reatom/npm-react
 ```

-You need to set up the main context and put it into the provider at the top of your application.
+You need to set up the main context and wrap your application in a provider at the top level.

 ```jsx
 import { createCtx } from '@reatom/core'